 A Traffic Mirror Session ties together the source, target, and filter to mirror the traffic from the source to the target based on the defined filter rules.

-4. Select the Traffic Mirror Target created in Step 1.
+- Choose the Traffic Mirror Target from Step 1.

-5. Select the Traffic Mirror Filter created in Step 2.
+- Select the Traffic Mirror Filter from Step 2.

 Step 4: Verify the Configuration